Orders of commutators and Products of conjugacy classes in finite groups: Introduction

 Let $G$ be a finite group and let $x$ be an element of $G$.
 A central question in group theory is whether $x$ lies in a small characteristic subgroup of $G$.
 This problem has been the subject of extensive research, and numerous papers have addressed various aspects of it.
 Below, we highlight two of the most well-known results related to this topic.
 Recall that for a prime $p$, the element $x$ is called \emph{$p$-singular} if its order is divisible by $p$; it is called \emph{$p$-regular} (or a $p'$-element) if its order is not divisible by $p$; and it is called a \emph{$p$-element} if its order is a power of $p.$

-The Baer-Suzuki theorem provides a useful characterization of the Fitting subgroup $F(G)$ of a finite group $G$, which is the largest nilpotent normal subgroup of $G$.
-It states that an element $x\in G$ lies in $F(G)$ if and only if $\la x,x^g\ra$ is nilpotent for every $g\in G.$ Various versions of this result have been established by Baer, Suzuki, Alperin and Lyons (see \cite{Baer,Suzuki,AL}).
-When $x$ is a $p$-element for some prime $p$, the theorem can be restated as follows: $x\in O_p(G)$ if and only if $\la x,x^g\ra$ is a $p$-group for every $g\in G$, where $O_p(G)$ is the largest normal $p$-subgroup of $G$.
-This result was further strengthened by Guralnick and Robinson \cite[Theorem A]{GR}, who showed that if $x$ is an element of prime order $p$ and the commutator $[x,g]=x^{-1}g^{-1}xg$ is a $p$-element for every $g\in G$, then $x\in O_p(G)$.
+The Baer-Suzuki theorem provides a useful characterization of the Fitting subgroup $\FB(G)$ of a finite group $G$, which is the largest nilpotent normal subgroup of $G$.
+It states that an element $x\in G$ lies in $\FB(G)$ if and only if $\la x,x^g\ra$ is nilpotent for every $g\in G.$ Various versions of this result have been established by Baer, Suzuki, Alperin and Lyons (see \cite{Baer,Suzuki,AL}).
+When $x$ is a $p$-element for some prime $p$, the theorem can be restated as follows: $x\in \OB_p(G)$ if and only if $\la x,x^g\ra$ is a $p$-group for every $g\in G$, where $\OB_p(G)$ is the largest normal $p$-subgroup of $G$.
+This result was further strengthened by Guralnick and Robinson \cite[Theorem A]{GR}, who showed that if $x$ is an element of prime order $p$ and the commutator $[x,g]=x^{-1}g^{-1}xg$ is a $p$-element for every $g\in G$, then $x\in \OB_p(G)$.
 Later, Guralnick and Malle extended this result to all $p$-elements \cite[Theorem 1.4]{GM1}.
-For further generalizations of the Baer-Suzuki theorem, see \cite{GM2,GTT,Wielandt}.
+The various proofs of the Baer–Suzuki theorem mentioned above do not rely on the classification of finite simple groups, whereas the variations established in \cite{GR,GM1} do depend on it.
+For further generalizations of the Baer–Suzuki theorem, see \cite{GTT,Wielandt}.

-In the opposite direction, Glauberman's $Z_p^*$-theorem provides a criterion for determining when a $p$-element of a finite group lies in the center of the group modulo a certain normal subgroup.
+In the opposite direction, Glauberman's $\ZB_p^*$-theorem provides a criterion for determining when a $p$-element of a finite group lies in the center of the group modulo a certain normal subgroup.
 Recall that the element $x\in G$ is said to be central modulo a normal subgroup $N$ of $G$ if the image $xN$ lies in the center of the quotient group $G/N$.
 Equivalently, this means that the subgroup $[x,G]$, generated by all the commutators $[x,g] $ for $g\in G$, is contained in $N$.
-For a prime $p$, we define $Z_p^*(G)$ to be the full inverse image in $G$ of the center of $G/O_{p'}(G)$, where $O_{p'}(G)$ is the largest normal $p'$-subgroup of $G$.
-Glauberman's $Z_p^*$-theorem states that if $x$ is a $p$-element of a finite group $G$, then $[x,g]$ is a $p'$-element for every $g\in G$ if and only if $x$ is central modulo $O_{p'}(G)$.
-Equivalently, it can be rephrased as follows: $x^G\cap C_G(x)=\{x\}$ if and only if $x\in Z_p^*(G)$, where $x^G$ denotes the conjugacy class of $G$ containing $x$ and $C_G(x)$ is the centralizer of $x$ in $G$.
+For a prime $p$, we define $\ZB_p^*(G)$ to be the full inverse image in $G$ of the center of $G/\OB_{p'}(G)$, where $\OB_{p'}(G)$ is the largest normal $p'$-subgroup of $G$.
+Glauberman's $\ZB_p^*$-theorem states that if $x$ is a $p$-element of a finite group $G$, then $[x,g]$ is a $p'$-element for every $g\in G$ if and only if $x$ is central modulo $\OB_{p'}(G)$.
+Equivalently, it can be rephrased as follows: $x^G\cap \CB_G(x)=\{x\}$ if and only if $x\in \ZB_p^*(G)$, where $x^G$ denotes the conjugacy class of $G$ containing $x$ and $\CB_G(x)$ is the centralizer of $x$ in $G$.
 (See \cite[Theorem 5.1]{GTT}.)